What Is A Codependent Marriage? Signs, Causes, And Ways To Fix

 • Codependent environments: Growing up around parents who share a codependent dynamic can cause a child to internalize poor behaviors at a young age and mirror them in adult romantic relationships.
 Researchers have also detected altered brain functioning in families of people with substance abuse problems and linked it with codependent tendencies

-• Trauma: Studies have connected childhood trauma, be it due to emotional neglect, sexual abuse, emotional or verbal abuse, or physical abuse, to higher levels of codependency.
-Here codependence develops as a mechanism to feel safe, gain control, or change negative feelings – though it rarely works
+• Trauma: Studies have found that childhood trauma, be it due to emotional neglect, sexual abuse, emotional or verbal abuse, or physical abuse, is also what causes codependency.
+Here codependence develops as a mechanism to feel safe, gain control, or change negative feelings — though it rarely works

 Related Reading: Attachment Styles Psychology: How You Were Raised Affects Relationships

-People often don’t realize they are slipping into a codependent pattern or struggle to come to terms with the “my partner is codependent” realization.
-That’s because it is easy to confuse the signs of codependency with ‘real’ or ‘unconditional’ love – at least initially.
+People often don’t realize they are slipping into a codependent pattern or struggle to recognize the traits of a codependent person.
+That’s because it is easy to confuse the signs of codependency with ‘real’ or ‘unconditional’ love — at least initially.
 Much of this is thanks to popular culture, which has heavily romanticized the idea of “all-consuming” passion and “losing yourself” in love.

-This is one of the stark signs of a codependent marriage: both spouses view each other as a single entity and act as one.
+This is one of the stark codependency signs in a marriage: both spouses view each other as a single entity and act as one.
 Eventually, their lives become so intertwined and their relationship becomes so enmeshed that they don’t know how to exist or operate as individuals.
+Want to know what is codependency in marriage or whether your relationship dynamic has codependent tendencies?
+Ask yourself:

 • Do you spend time with your friends/family alone sometimes or is your partner always with you?